 A building intensity of four to six dwelling units per acre may be achieved in Low Density Residential areas, depending on the zoning classification and development pattern.
+Middle housing laws allow up to two middle housing units like duplexes per residential lot.
 Allowable building intensity is limited by bulk regulations, impervious surface coverage limits, and other provisions specified in the city's Land Development Code (Title 22 FMC).